PENGLaurine/LAB2_TFTP/README.md

 ***
 ## question1
-Use command-line arguments for the gettftp and puttftp programs to obtain request information (server and file)
+Use command-line arguments for the gettftp and puttftp programs to obtain request information (server and file)

 We have just to use the arguments `argv[1]` as the server name and `argv[2]` as the file name.
 We can also return an error if the number of arguments is not correct: `argc != 3`